Designing Robots to Help Women: SPECULATION

-Where simply scanning is insufficient, robots could intervene in a more complex manner.
-For example, robots have been designed to carry out clinical breast examinations.\footnote{https://www.bristol.ac.uk/news/2023/october/new-robot-could-help-diagnose-breast-cancer-early.html} As well, AI systems have been designed for diagnosing ovarian cancer~\cite{sian16020422artificial}, which can be tackled via robotic surgery~\cite{gallotta2023robotic}.
-Anxiety and depression (which are sometimes exacerbated by loneliness) could be aided by cuddly companion robots such as Paro~\cite{joranson2015effects}.
+Where simply scanning is insufficient, robots could intervene in a more complex manner, providing healthcare, positive social interactions and touch, information, or sustenance: For example, problems such as ovarian cancer can be tackled with robotic surgery ~\cite{gallotta2023robotic} Anxiety and depression, which are sometimes exacerbated by loneliness, could be aided by positive social interactions with cuddly robots such as Paro~\cite{joranson2015effects}.
 To help women with their periods, a robot could apply heat or massage to minimize cramping, and remind about drinking or offer water to minimize bloating.
-To further help women with eating disorders, a robot could try to prevent binge eating (e.g., hide food or discourage purchases), provide dietary advice, reinforce a positive body image, stop excessive exercise by positive distraction, or cook with a person.

-To help women during pregnancy, a robot could perform duties like a midwife, checking baby position (upside down or not) and heart rate, etc. For women experiencing morning sickness, a robot could detect patterns to identify causes of ill feeling (e.g., if certain foods are a problem) and make healthy food.
-Various robots capable of making food exist, including a prototype we developed that checked how salty or sweet its cooking was to ensure healthiness.\footnote{https://www.youtube.com/watch?v=6eqmtkOm-Tk} As well, a robot could detect vomiting, and clean when needed.
-A robot could also detect fainting and either catch the woman or call for help if needed.
-The robot could also find places for a woman to rest when walking, like benches in shadow, and fan or cool her.
+To help women with eating disorders, a robot could try to prevent binge eating (e.g., hide food or discourage purchases), provide dietary advice, reinforce a positive body image, stop excessive exercise by positive distraction, or cook with a person.
+Cooking could also help women experiencing morning sickness.
+(Various robots capable of making food exist, including a prototype we developed that checked how salty or sweet its cooking was to ensure healthiness.\footnote{\href {https://www.youtube.com/watch?v=6eqmtkOm-Tk}{https://www.youtube.com/watch?v=6eqmtkOm-Tk}}) As well, a robot could clean after vomiting; catch a fainting woman or call for help; and find places for a woman to rest when walking, like benches in shadow, and fan or cool her.
+A childlike embodiment for such a robot could also suggest that a woman is with child even when her bump is not clearly visible.